glassonion0323/CLEAResize/README_English.txt

 ----------------------------------------
   * CLEAResize can not remove moiré that already exists before resizing.
-  * Though CLEAResize is suitable for making monitor displaying images from printing data, it is not fit to make printing halftone data resizing another halftone data.
+  * Though CLEAResize is suitable for making monitor displaying images from printing data, it is not fit to make halftone images for printing by resizing the original halftone images.
   * CLEAResize can not avoid moiré that occurs in Smart Objects.
 If you get moiré in Smart Objects, rasterize them before executing CLEAResize.